Careers in the US

 Recruitment timelines

 Campus recruitment typically starts in early September in the US to coincide with the start of semester.
-While you can’t be on campus, do keep an eye on recruiter’s deadlines so you don’t miss out.
-Check out whether your graduate school is running any virtual careers fairs you might be able to access.
+While you can’t be on campus, do keep an eye on recruiters' deadlines so you don’t miss out.
+If relevant, check out whether your previous university is running any virtual careers fairs you might be able to access.

-In the Fall, recruitment is mainly centered around the banking, finance and consultancy sectors.
-Some public sector schemes like the PMF also have October application deadlines.
+In the Fall, recruitment is mainly centred around the banking, finance and consultancy sectors.
+Some public sector schemes like the PMF also have early application deadlines.
 Vault has useful sector information including key markets and recruitment deadlines.

 Work experience and internships

-As well as getting work experience during your studies, internships can also be a typical entry point after graduation and a speculative approach and networking is more common in order to identify roles that are not formally advertised.
+As well as getting work experience during your studies, internships can also be a typical entry point after graduation.
+A speculative approach and networking is also more common in order to identify roles that are not formally advertised.
 What this means for the US job hunter is that you need to be able to sell yourself effectively, highlight your strengths, and make the most of your network.

 Making speculative applications

-Making direct approaches to organisations you are keen to work for is very common in the US, particularly in certain sectors which don’t typically advertise or when looking for internship, virtual or other short-term opportunities.
-Read our guide to making speculative approaches here.
+Making direct approaches to organisations you are keen to work for is very common in the US, particularly in certain sectors which don’t typically advertise or when looking for internships or other short-term opportunities.

 Networking

 Networking is an essential tool for any US job hunter or career changer.
-You can find detailed advice and guidance on using LinkedIn and networking here.
+You can find detailed advice and guidance on using LinkedIn and networking on our networking webpages.

 Networking and connecting with US-based alumni